-Tests Compliant Details Task Compliance Date 1.
-Review Potential Cyanide Sources Submit an up-to-date inventory of potential cyanide sources.
-If no cyanide source is identified, tasks 2 and 3, below, are not required unless the Discharger receives a request to discharge detectable levels of cyanide to the sewer.
-In this case, notify the Executive Officer and implement tasks 2 and 3.
-With annual pollution minimization program report due February 28, 2020 2.
+Ta sk Compliance Date 1.
+Review Potential Cyanide Sources • Submit an up-to-date inventory of potential cyanide sources.
+If no cyanide source is identified, Tasks 2 and 3, below, are not required unless the Discharger receives a request to discharge detectable levels of cyanide to the sewer.
+In this case, notify the Executive Officer and implement Tasks 2 and 3.
+With annual pollution prevention report due February 28, 2020 2.
 Implement Cyanide Control Program Implement a control program to minimize cyanide discharges consisting, at a minimum, of the following elements: a.
-Inspect each potential source to assess the need to include that source in the control program.
-Implementation b.
+Inspect each potential source to assess the need to include that source in the control program. b.
 Inspect sources included in the control program annually.
-Inspection elements may be based on U.S. EPA guidance, such as Industrial User Inspection and Sampling Manual for POTWs (EPA 831-B-94-01).
-Implementation shall be ongoing following Executive Officer notification c.
-Develop and distribute educational materials regarding the need to prevent cyanide discharges to sources included in the control program. under Task 1 d.
+Inspection elements may be based on U.S. EPA guidance, such as Industrial User Inspection and Sampling Manual for POTWs (EPA 831-B-94-01). c.
+Develop and distribute educational materials regarding the need to prevent cyanide discharges to sources included in the control program. d.
 Prepare an emergency monitoring and response plan to be implemented if a significant cyanide discharge occurs.
-If the plant influent cyanide concentration exceeds 12 μg/L, the Discharger shall collect a follow-up sample within 5 days of becoming aware of the laboratory concer a ronow-up sample within 5 days of becoming aware of the faboratory

-Task Compliance Date results.
-If the results of the follow-up sample also exceed 12 μ g/L, then a "significant cyanide discharge" is occurring.
-3. Implement Additional Measures If the Regional Water Board notifies the Discharger that ambient monitoring shows cyanide concentrations are $1.0~\mu g/L$ or higher in the main body of San Francisco Bay, then within 90 days of the notification, commence actions to identify and abate cyanide sources responsible for the elevated ambient concentrations, report on the progress and effectiveness of the actions taken, and provide a schedule for actions to be taken within the next 12 months.
-With next annual pollution minimization program report due February 28 (at least 90 days following notification) 4.
+If the plant influent cyanide concentration exceeds 10 μg/L, the Discharger shall collect a follow-up sample within 5 days of becoming aware of the laboratory results.
+If the results of the follow-up sample also exceed 10 μg/L, then a "significant cyanide discharge" is occurring.
+Implementation shall be ongoing; documentation of implementation should be included with annual pollution prevention report due February 28.
+3. Implement Additional Cyanide Control Measures If the Regional Water Board notifies the Discharger that ambient monitoring shows cyanide concentrations are $1.0~\mu g/L$ or higher in the main body of San Francisco Bay, then within 90 days of the notification, commence actions to identify and abate cyanide sources responsible for the elevated ambient concentrations, report on the progress and effectiveness of the actions taken, and provide a schedule for actions to be taken within the next 12 months.
+With next annual pollution prevention report due February 28 (at least 90 days following notification) 4.
 Report Status of Cyanide Control Program Submit an annual report documenting cyanide control program implementation and addressing the effectiveness of actions taken, including any additional cyanide controls required by Task 3, above, and provide a schedule for actions to be taken within the next 12 months.
-Annually, with annual pollution minimization program report due February 28 each year c.
-Anaerobically-Digestible Material.
-If the Discharger receives hauled-in anaerobically-digestible material for injection into an anaerobic digester, the Discharger shall notify the Regional Water Board and develop and implement Standard Operating Procedures for this activity.
-The Standard Operating Procedures shall be developed prior to initiation of hauling.
-The Standard Operating Procedures shall address material handling, including unloading, screening, or other processing prior to anaerobic digestion; transportation; spill prevention; spill response; avoidance of the introduction of materials that could cause interference, pass through, or upset of the treatment processes; avoidance of prohibited material; vector control; odor control; operation and maintenance; and the disposition of any solid waste segregated from introduction to the digester.
-The Discharger shall train its staff on the Standard Operating Procedures and maintain records for a minimum of three years for each load received, describing the hauler, waste type, and quantity received.
-In addition, the Discharger shall maintain records for a minimum of three years for the disposition, location, and quantity of cumulative pre-digestion segregated solid waste hauled offsite.
+With annual pollution prevention report due February 28 each year